 Community or Constituency Served

-YWCA St. Paul changes Minds, Bodies & Lives.
-With its century old message of unity and hope, the YWCA St. Paul works across the differences of age, race, economic level, and gender to help people experience positive change in their lives and develop to their fullest potential.
+YWCA St. Paul changes Minds, Bodies and Lives.
+With its century old message of unity and hope, the YWCA St. Paul works across the differences of age, gender, race and economic level to help people experience positive change in their lives and develop to their fullest potential.

 Geographic Area Served

-Coordinating with a broad east metro referral network, YWCA St. Paul anchors the Summit University community and reaches out to its neighbors in Greater St. Paul.
+Coordinating with a broad east metro referral network, YWCA St. Paul anchors the Summit University community and reaches out to its neighbors in Greater Saint Paul and Ramsey County.

 Impact and Programs